Fox520/pushyy/README.md

     a.
 If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
     b.
 If you did not, delete the `com.waterfall.youtube...` line

+6. Open `KivyFirebaseMessagingBackgroundExecutor.java` from your `libs/` folder:
+    a.
+If you did the optional step 2, replace `com.waterfall.youtube` with `your.app.packagename`
+    b.
+If you did not, delete the `com.waterfall.youtube...` line

 Limitations
 --------------
 - Notification data/content is not available.
-For those curious, left a comment about it [here](https://github.com/Fox520/pushyy/blob/main/src/python/pushyy.py#L169)
+For those curious & possible solution, left a comment about it [here](https://github.com/Fox520/pushyy/blob/main/src/python/pushyy.py#L169)